JupiterOne/terraform-provider-jupiterone/docs/data-sources/j1ql_result.md

 - `query` (Attributes) The query object to execute. (see [below for nested schema](#nestedatt--query))

+### Optional

+- `max_pages` (Number) The maximum number of pages to fetch for table and list results.
+Default value is 1.
+Tree results will only retrieve one page.

 ### Read-Only

 - `data_json` (String) The json stringified data that was returned for the query.